DaveZheng/snowboy-multi-model-listener/README.md

 ## Introduction

 Expanding on the [snowboy](https://snowboy.kitt.ai/]) demo to provide an easy way to utilize multiple hotword detection models in a user specified directory

-Groundwork projet with plans to expand greater functionality - will eventually be integrated into slack or hue to get attention of open office coworkers who are wearing noise cancelling headphones
+Groundwork project with plans to expand greater functionality - will eventually be integrated into slack or hue to get attention of open office coworkers who are wearing noise cancelling headphones

 ## Dependencies